 NRO is a coordinating body for the world’s Regional Internet Registries (RIRs).
 It has three main objectives:

-- Protect the unallocated IP number resource pool
+- Protect the unallocated IP address resource pool

 - Promote the multi-stakeholder model and bottom-up policy development process in Internet governance